STEllAR-GROUP/hpx/docs/sphinx/about_hpx/people.rst

 * Mikael Simberg (|cscs|_), for his tireless help cleaning up and maintaining
   |hpx|.
+* Tianyi Zhang, for his work on HPXMP
+* Shahrzad Shirzad, for her contributions related to Phylanx
 * Christopher Ogle, for his contributions to the parallel algorithms.
 * Surya Priy, for his work with statistic performance counters.
 * Anushi Maheshwari, for her work on random number generation.